 Yosemite is a lot like Shakespeare -- one cliche after another, one iconic view after another.
 Ansel Adams had a lot to do with that.
 This site is a personal view of Yosemite.
 There are a lot of official and touristy web sites for the park, look at them if you want official information.
 The site is never complete, there will always be changes and additions.
 Note that each heading is a link to more information and pictures.
 A similar size region of steep glacial walls and waterfalls is the Lauterbrunnen Valley in Switzerland.

 Most of the park is not Yosemite Valley, yet most people who visit only see the valley.
 The length of the valley (which has all the people and traffic along with many iconic views) is about the same as the distance from Beverly Hills to the beach, and all of it is accessible from only one road (the one-way loop road, up one side of the river, down the other).
 So compared to traffic on Wilshire Blvd., Yosemite is not crowded.
 See the map from Google.
 To get a sense of scale, view other places at the same map scale.
 If you are not up to walking or biking to all the valley sights, use the shuttle (park the car in the lot or at your hotel outside the park and leave it there).
-In the summer, a shuttle operates to the lower valley areas, but not to directly to Bridalveil Falls (easy half mile walk) or the Tunnel view parking area (a longer, less used walk).
+In the summer, a second shuttle operates to the lower valley areas, but not to directly to Bridalveil Falls (an easy half mile walk) or the Tunnel view parking area (a longer, less used walk).
 You also need to get off and walk to Mirror Lake.

 Tunnel View (Discovery View) is the spectacular entrance to Yosemite Valley for those arriving from Wawona and the south (Fresno via Oakhurst).
 This is sometimes referred to as Inspiration Point, but the real one is located on the old road (used before the tunnel), and is a steep hike up from the parking lot on the South Side of the road.
 Old Inspiration Point is more remote and is located on the valley rim above the parking lot (accessible from Glacier Point road or continuing up from Inspiration Point).

 The view, while timeless, changes with the sun, changes with the weather, changes with the seasons, and changes from year to year.
 No matter when you visit it is unmatched.
-It the fog or a snow storm it might be a bit lacking, but other than that you must stop.
-The construction of the new viewing area extended the pedestrian zone (don't park in the bus-only zone, the bus drivers won't be happy).
+In the fog or a snow storm it might be a bit lacking, but other than that you must stop.
+The recent construction of the new viewing area extended the pedestrian zone (don't park in the bus-only zone, the bus drivers and their passengers won't be happy).
 There are usually people exactly where you want your picture, but anywhere along the east side is good.
 Parking is available on either side so you do not need to turn across traffic.

 Yosemite is cliffs, falls, meadows, streams, trails, animals, flowers, and much more.
 Famous falls include Yosemite Falls, Nevada, Vernal, Illilouette, and Bridal Veil.
 In the Spring you also see Silver Strand, Horsetail, Ribbon, Sentinel, and others.
 The falls are a product of the geological and glacial forces that built the valley.
 Water level varies by season due to California's climate with winter rain (and snow) and summer sun.